symfony/symfony-docs/event_dispatcher.rst

     $ php bin/console debug:event-dispatcher kernel.exception

-or can get everything which partial matches the event name:
+or you can get everything that partially matches the event name:

 .. code-block:: terminal